Carrooi/Node-CacheStorage/README.md

 ### Expiration by files

 If you set files to save function, then that item will expire when some of given files is changed.

+This type of expiration is not available on browser.

 ### Expiration by tags